Martini-Force-Field-Initiative/MartiniGlass/docs/source/tutorials/elastic_networks.rst

-These lines are automatically added with the appropriate file names when the structure (and optionally, trajectory) are provided to MartiniGlass:
+These lines are automatically added with the appropriate file names when the structure (and optionally, trajectory) are provided to MartiniGlass.
+Note that MartiniGlass has a strict requirement on the file format to be read with ``-f``, so the example above of ``1UBQ_cg.pdb`` should be converted to the ``gro`` format beforehand.
+The command to write these lines could then read:

 .. code-block::

     $ martiniglass -p topol.top -f frame.gro -traj trajectory.xtc -vf -en

+Where ``frame.gro`` and ``trajectory.xtc`` should have the name of your desired input files.
-If only the frame is given, then the line to load the trajectory will be skipped.
+If only the frame is given, then the line mentioned above to load the trajectory will be skipped.
 The trajectory may be added using the ``-traj`` flag of MartiniGlass.

 Subsequently the system can be loaded into VMD as before: